Getting Your Sexy On!!

 • Physical health: It can be difficult to feel sexy or to want to be sexual when you feel tired, in pain, or sick to your stomach.
 In some ways this is very similar to how anyone with a chronic illness can feel.
 It can also be hard to consider yourself sexy if you are upset with how your body's appearance has changed since you learned you were living with HIV or began taking HIV drugs.
 To help with these issues, please take a look at our fact sheets on managing Side Effects, Lipodystrophy and Body Changes, Nutrition and HIV, and Physical Activity, Exercise, and HIV.

 • Mental and emotional health: Many women living with HIV feel depressed.
 As primary caregivers, women often take care of others before themselves.
 Many women living with HIV also experience large life stressors such as racial discrimination, poverty, violence, and single parenthood, which can contribute to depression.
-For more information on how to treat and manage depression, please see Depression, Women and HIV.
+For more information, please see our fact sheets Mental and Behavioral Health, Women, and HIV and Depression, Women and HIV.

 • Stigma: There is still widespread stigma attached to HIV.
 This can cause people to feel shame about living with HIV – a fear that they are no longer worthy of love, connection, or relationships.
 Feeling sexy while living with HIV can be difficult when you see social messages suggesting that people living with HIV are somehow 'less' than others.
 Support groups and sharing with others who have similar experiences can help (see the Remember, You Are Not Alone section below).